 Have you ever packed your camping gear away in your basement for weeks, months, or even years after a camping trip?
 You will undoubtedly find it all dirty and smelly the next time you intend using it.
-Here are couples of tips that will help keep your camp gears and campsite clean and prevent your camp gears from being all messy and smelly even after storing it for an extended period.
+Here are couples of tips that will help keep your camp gears and campsite clean.

 Pitch your Tent Dry- Campsite Clean